isochronous/Backbone.PickySitter/readme.md

 ### View Requirements For Picky Containers

-Your view for a Picky container must implement the following API to be usable by the selection methods and functionality:
+Your view for a Picky container must implement the following API to beusable by the selection methods and functionality:

 * `select: function(){...}`
 * `deselect: function(){...}`

 The easiest way to do this is to have your view extend `Selectable`.
-You can, however, implement your own version of these methods.
+Youcan, however, implement your own version of these methods.

 ## Backbone.Picky's Components: